adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 If you're implementing a smart pointer `P<T>` yet you can't allow a reference `&T` to exist, any option for implementing `Deref::deref` has drawbacks:

 * Specify `Deref::Target=T` and panic in `Deref::deref`.
 Not good.
 * Specify `Deref::Target=*const T`.
-This works with the current arbitrary self types feature, but that's because the current feature allows intermediate steps of raw pointers, and we don't think we can stabilize that due to the [method shadowing concerns discussed higher up](#method-shadowing).
-In any case, this is only possible if your smart pointer type contains a `*const T` which you can reference - this isn't the case for (for instance) weak pointers or types containing `NonNull`.
+This works with the current arbitrary self types feature, but is only possible if your smart pointer type contains a `*const T` which you can reference - this isn't the case for (for instance) weak pointers or types containing `NonNull`.

 ## No blanket implementation for `Deref`
 [no-blanket-implementation]: #no-blanket-implementation